iimxinyi/Lightweight-Reinforcement-Learning/README.md

 ### Test Environment

-For Single Agent Deep Reinforcement Learning, we use "CartPole-v1".
+For Single Agent Deep Reinforcement Learning(SADRL), we use "CartPole-v1".